CaptainCodeman/rdx/readme.md

 smaller.
 It helps to build apps with super-small JavaScript payloads.
 It provides all the basic features for creating a client-side app including:

-Redux-like state store
-Root reducer function (combineReducers)
-Handling of async actions (Thunks)
+Redux-like state store (actions / reducers / middleware) Root reducer utility function (combineReducers) Handling of async actions (aka 'thunks')
-Mixin to connect custom elements to the store (map state and events)
+Mixin to connect custom elements to the store (map state to properties and events to store dispatch)

 Total size: 1.49 Kb minified / 627 bytes gzipped

 With additional enhancements:

-Redux DevTools integration for debug and time-travel State hydrations / persistence using localStorage
+Redux DevTools integration for debug and time-travel State hydration & persistence using localStorage

 Total size: 2.17 Kb minified / 946 bytes gzipped